String music and dance

 Students meet for lessons for three to five days per week.
 They dance in the Puerto Rican Day Parade and showcase their work at two big concerts a year.
 There is also a graphic/visual arts program.

 Franklin Sim became principal in March 2011 after serving as assistant principal for many years.
 Before that, he taught math at Chelsea Vocational High School.
 He said research shows music and movement are good for the brain.
 "A large part of our budget is for instrumental repairs and concerts, because we believe in the arts," he said.

-Four small schools share the Morris Educational Campus, and students pass through metal detectors.
-Violin and Dance shares one of the two gyms with the School for Excellence.
+Four small schools share the building and all children pass through metal detectors.
+Violin and Dance shares a gymnasium with School for Excellence.
 The other two schools are Bronx International and Morris Academy for Collaborative Studies.

-Students take 55-minute group lessons in violin and dance three to five times a week.
+Students take 55-minute group lessons in string orchestra and/ or dance three to five times a week.
 In dance, students learn the fundamental positions and movements of classical and modern dance.
-In violin, students learn the foundations of music theory and technique.
+In orchestra, students learn the foundations of music theory and technique.